RaglandCodes/Note/README.md

 For now, users can enter their name only.
 Nothing happends after than

+## What's new
+- See notes based on user name

+## Limitations
+- Can't see others' notes
+- Can add new notes

 ## Coming next
-- Add a new note and see your notes
-- See everyone else's notes
+- Fix 👆 those limitations
 - GraphQL implementation